RedHatQE/polarize/README.md

 }
 ```

+Notice that the above uses repeating annotations, a feature only available in Java 8.
+If your test method differs
+in some aspect of the TestCase definition within Polarion, then you can enter 2 or more annotations.
+For example, if
+the description, setup, teardown, or any other information differs between RHEL6 and RedHatEnterpriseLinux7 for your
+test method, then you should annotate it twice as above.
+If your definitions are otherwise identical, you can just
+put the projectID={Project.RHEL6, Project.RedHatEnterpriseLinux7} for example.

-Given the above annotations, and polarize.properties as shown earlier, polarize will do the following:
+Given the above annotations, and xml-config.xml as shown earlier, polarize will do the following:

 - Look at the xmlDesc field to get path to xml description file
   - If no such file exists, look in a configured path for the xml description file